 Outfitted with striking corrugated metal contrasted against redwood and cedar siding, the 2,052 square foot residence is the result of a meticulous head-to-toe remodel in 2012-13 by the owners, who expanded and transformed the home from a 1958 summer cottage, into a one-of-a-kind, contemporary, magical, light-filled architectural gem.

-With numerous highly inventive and appealing features, the house includes a contemporary open great room that combines living, dining and kitchen areas and features exposed steel frame beams and ten skylights overhead, adjacent a state-of-the-art media lounge; a uniquely designed primary suite with 14-foot ceilings and clerestory windows on four sides, and a huge livable roof top deck bordered by cedar topped clean cable railing and the natural world.
+With numerous highly inventive and appealing features, the house includes a contemporary open great room that combines living, dining and kitchen areas and features exposed steel frame beams and ten skylights overhead, adjacent a state-of-the-art media lounge and a uniquely designed primary suite with 14-foot ceilings and clerestory windows on four sides.

 In addition to reinventing the house, the renovation included reimaging the outdoor environment, with the goal of habitat restoration and creating a natural oasis at the urban wildlife interface.
 The landscape now includes a grove of redwood trees, planted 15 years ago, and a system of retaining walls.
 The distinctive property, which also boasts an intermittent creek, has the added distinction of receiving a lot line adjustment and is poised for permitted expansion to allow for 1,000 additional square feet of prime living space.

 Arrive at the property to a visually arresting contemporary street-facing façade, including corrugated steel siding and a modern garage door featuring panes of tempered glass.
 Head up a poured concrete stairway flanked by gorgeous greenery to reach the front door.
 Here step into an entrance/mud room.
 This former porch, now enclosed, is surrounded by windows on all sides and provides a transitional space between the exterior space and interior residence.